ginayin1994/mfadt-majorstudio-1/Assignments/five-in-five.md

 ## Assignment guidelines
 * For the next five days, create one project per day.
 Each project must be conceptualized, produced and documented in a single day.
 * The more experimental the better.
+* Usage of skills learned in other classes is encouraged.
 * Monday is Labor Day (no class) but post a link with documentation of your work on Github by EOD on Monday

 ## Presentation guidelines